 Even though an individual may have only been suffering from Salmonellosis for a few days, the bacteria can be present in faeces for several weeks afterwards.
 In some cases, the bacteria can be carried for more than a year.

 The best method of prevention for Salmonellosis is to thoroughly cook all meat, poultry and egg dishes to the correct temperature for the correct amount of time.
 Time and Temperature play a vital part in the spread of pathogens and can become a major issue when keeping food safe.

 Always follow good food safety practices.
 Clean and sanitise equipment and utensils after use, especially if you've been working with potentially hazardous foods.
 Cool cooked meats rapidly and refrigerate meat and poultry when not in use.
 Only prepare these foods in small batches to minimise the amount of time spent in the danger zone.

 Those that work with food must not handle food if they are suffering from Salmonellosis.
 Managers should request a medical certificate before allowing them back to work and re-iterate the need for good personal hygiene and hand washing to prevent any risk of transmission.

 Education plays a major role in the prevention of foodborne illnesses such as Salmonellosis.
-To find articles on other foodborne illnesses, visit our Resource Centre and for further information on Food Safety training, see our Courses Page.
+To find articles on other foodborne illnesses, visit our food safety blog and for further information on Food Safety training, see our Courses Page.